MarketSquare/robotframework-tidy/docs/source/transformers/index.rst

 External transformers are used last.
 If you want to change this behaviour (for example run your custom transformer before default ones) you need to use ``--force-order`` flag.

+.. rubric:: Pipe handling

+Not all transformers can handle pipe syntax.
+If you encounter any issues with pipe separators, run ``NormalizeSeparators`` transformer to replace pipes with spaces.